 DIY Sofa Tables – 5 Easy to Do Ideas

-Here is a farmhouse style, simplistically designed.
+Try using an eclectic modern style, simplistically designed.
 You can use sofa tables as additional storage which is always useful.
 The “X” design really jazzes up what would have been a pretty boring couch back.

 Choosing a bright color can really add excitement to your room.
 If you have neutral furniture this might be a great idea.
-The bright yellow console table has a rubbed through finish and sets up perfectly to introduce some accessories to the room.
+The bright yellow console table has a rubbed through the finish and sets up perfectly to introduce some accessories to the room.

 A console table used as a desk works great.
 Whether you are in need of a message center or an actual desk to work at this could make a great spot.
 As long as you don’t keep a messy desk this would make a nice multipurpose piece of furniture and work well in a small room.

 Your DIY sofa table doesn’t have to be perfect when placed behind a couch and wall.
 This is a smart way to add extra tabletop space where it might come in handy like for lamps to add additional lighting to an open living room.
 Many times in an open living room concept there are not floor outlets to plug-in lamps and you have a problem with exposed cords.
 The console table behind the couch makes it easy to hide ugly cords and be able to plug-in lamps.
 You might even consider designing a charging station here to charge your devices.

 Patricia, like her blog, is not a one-dimensional designer, which is evident in her accolades of 17 national design awards.
 Over a 38-year career in the industry, she has carved a niche in several areas of design.
 Licensed in interior design and certified in kitchen and bath design, she offers a full menu of design services ranging from whole house interior design, kitchen and bath design, lighting design, full remodels, commercial design and universal (ADA) design.